 BT: Yes, I've taken some months with that.
 A lot of the fish goes on consignment.
 Like Mastic Seafood, when you go there, they want it, they pay you right away.
 It's not on consignment.
 But what I shipped into the city today is on consignment.
 I have a good rapport with the fella that I shipped to.
-But sometimes when you're new, when you're not really well-known, they won't pay you what they should.
+But sometimes when you're new, when you're not real well-known, they won't pay you what they should.
 So, you have to stay away from those people.
 You figure it out over time.
 You just have to be careful.
 You can't put all your eggs in one basket.
-Then you get a feel for what the price is all local.
+Then you get a feel for what the prices are local.
 So, when you ship into the city, that's a wholesale setting.
-So, yes, you got to be careful, but you can get burned.
-The any other buyer we went to was Blue Water Distributors in Mastic Beach.
+You got to be careful, but you can get burned.
+And the other buyer we went to was Blue Water Distributors in Mastic Beach.
 He bought some stuff.
 He ships a lot of stuff to the West Coast.
-He fires a lot of stuff out of Kennedy.
-It's a good way like when we catch a lot of fish, I give him fish.
-He goes to the West Coast and then the remaining fish goes to New York.
+He flies a lot of stuff out of Kennedy.
+It's a good way-like when we're catching a lot of fish, I give him fish.
+He goes to the West Coast and then the remaining of the fish goes to New York.
 So, not all my fish dumps into one hub into New York.
 But I have a guy that goes to New Belford.
 I got a guy that ships to the West Coast.
-I got to New York and some local fish markets here.
+I've got New York and some local fish markets here.